< Back to blog

 • Project management.

-Small business owners can take any combination of modules necessary to support their company.
-For instance, somebody building a small manufacturing business ERP may adopt inventory management and material requirements modules.
+Small business owners can choose whatever combination of modules they need to support their company.
+For instance, someone building a small manufacturing business ERP might only adopt inventory management and material requirements modules.

 Small business cloud ERP software benefits